-The Deep Inspiration Breath-Hold Technique uses respiratory sensors to provide an extra layer of protection and safety for women diagnosed with left-sided breast cancer, because it is allows for the treatment of your tumor with reduced risk of damage to the nearby heart tissue.
+The Deep Inspiration Breath Hold (DIBH) technique uses respiratory sensors to provide an extra layer of protection and safety for women diagnosed with cancer in the left breast, because it is allows for the treatment of your tumor with reduced risk of damage to the nearby heart tissue.

 This method of disease management uses advanced imaging technology to continually monitor and adjust patient position prior to daily treatment for more effective, precise treatment with fewer side effects.

 Middlesex Health is proud to offer two of the newest, most advanced forms of intensity-modulated radiation therapy available.

 The Middlesex Hospital Cancer Center is one of only five cancer treatment facilities in Connecticut to offer Novalis Tx® Linear Accelerator technology for IMRT therapy, which provides unprecedented accuracy in pinpointing tumors to deliver more precise, higher doses of radiation with less damage to the surrounding tissue.

 Our Shoreline Cancer Center is home to Connecticut’s newest radiation therapy machine.
 The Elekta Linear Accelerator includes groundbreaking technology that allows for the treatment of left-sided breast cancer while minimizing the risk of damage to the heart.
 This technology features the same level of power and precision as the Novalis Tx®, but it adds a key benefit for breast cancer patients: the Deep Inspiration Breath-hold Respiratory Sensor.

 You can read more about the Deep Inspiration technology by clicking the link above.